-We have obtained and reviewed management's assessment and understood the underlying assumptions used to support the calculations as regards IFRS 15.
-We also evaluated appropriateness of Company's the revenue recognition policy in comparison the to requirements of the standard.
+Note 3 (ii), Use of estimates and We have obtained and reviewed management's assessment and understood the underlying assumptions used to support the calculations as regards We also evaluated IFRS 15. the Company's appropriateness of revenue policy recognition in comparison to the requirements of the standard.